BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 The main script used to execute the different steps of model building is the file `pipeline.py <pipeline.py>`_.
 It contains the commands calling BluePyEModel to perform the operations related to extraction, optimisation, analysis and validation.

 Each step within the pipeline generates a log file to track its progress and capture any issues that may arise during execution.
-These log files are stored in the ``./logs`` directory with a naming convention reflective of the operation and its corresponding job identifier (e.g., opt_jobid.log).
-In addition to individual log files, each step maintains its own historical record (e.g., ``opt_list.txt``).
+These log files are stored in the ``./logs`` directory with a naming convention reflective of the operation and its corresponding job identifier (e.g., ``opt_jobid.log``).
+In addition to individual log files, each step maintains its own historical record (e.g., ``extract_list.log``, ``opt_list.log`` ``analyse_list.log``) .
 These files are also situated within the ./logs directory, serving as cumulative logs that document the series of runs pertinent to that particular step.
 Please ensure to check these logs if you encounter issues during the pipeline execution, or wish to audit or review past operations.

 Extraction
 ~~~~~~~~~~